We asked a professional guide about his favorite water bottles to take with him into the backcountry

 What our favorite BC guides say

-Put a 500ml Nalgene in a thermal case and fill it with boiling sports drink.
+Place a 500ml Nalgene bottle in a thermos case and fill it with boiled sports drink.

 It is chosen for its warmth and ease of use